-The Microsoft Windows Start Menu is the primary location in Windows to locate your installed programs and find any files or folders.
-By default, the Start menu is accessed by clicking the Start button, located in the bottom left-hand corner of the Windows Desktop screen.
-The picture to the right is an example of how the Windows 7 Start Menu may appear.
+The Microsoft Windows Start menu is the primary location in Windows to locate your installed programs and find any files or folders.
+By default, the Start menu is accessed by clicking Start in the bottom-left corner of the Windows desktop screen.
+The picture shows an example of the Windows 7 Start menu.

-The left pane shows recently ran programs or any pinned program shortcuts.
+The left pane shows recently started programs or any pinned program shortcuts.
 In the above example, there is one pinned program separated by a line and then the recently ran programs.

 Directly below the All Programs option is the "Search" bar.
 This useful feature allows you to type in the name of the program or file you're looking for and have the results displayed above.

-Tip: You can find the version of Windows on your computer if you right-click on Computer and select Properties.
-In the System window you can view basic system properties, including the Windows version and access the Device Manager.
+You can find the version of Windows on your computer if you right-click Computer and select Properties.
+In the System window, you can view basic system properties, including the Windows version and access the Device Manager.

 At the bottom of the right pane is the Shut down button, which allows you to turn the computer off.
-You can also click the arrow next to the Shut down button to switch user, Log off, Restart, Sleep, or Hibernate the computer.
+You can also click the arrow next to the Shut down button to switch users, log off, restart, sleep, or hibernate the computer.